 Researcher:- Henry Lancaster

-Internet penetration in Croatia is the highest in the Balkans region, partly the result of low access pricing and effective competition between the DSL and cable platforms.
-There is also a vibrant market for FttX, though still predominantly deployed in urban areas.
-The country was among the first in Europe to complete the switch from analogue to digital broadcasting, and the current migration to the DVB-T2 standard, expected to be complete by 2020, will provide addition spectrum for mobile broadband use.
+Internet penetration in Croatia is also one of the highest in the Balkans region.
+There is effective competition between the fixed-line DSL and cable access platforms, while there is also a vibrant market for fibre deployments, though still predominantly in urban areas.
+ISPs have focused on increasing the capabilities of broadband infrastructure and so generate additional revenue through sales of bundled packages and videostreaming services.
+Digital Terrestrial TV progressed well, with the country among the first in Europe to complete the switch from analogue to digital broadcasting.
+The migration to the DVB-T2 standard, expected to be complete by 2020, will provide addition spectrum for mobile broadband use.

-This report provides a concise overview of Croatia’s fixed-line market, covering recent regulatory developments, fixed-line infrastructure, and the financial and operating performance of the major telcos.
-The report also analyses the fast-developing broadband and digital media markets, offering a variety of statistics as well as forecasts for fixed-line broadband subscribers.
-In addition it reviews the mobile voice and data sectors, assessing network developments and emerging technologies, and examining a range of mobile services including m-commerce and mobile TV.
+This report provides an overview of Croatia’s fixed-line market, covering regulatory developments, fixed-line infrastructure used to offer services, financial and performance data on significant fixed-line operators as well as the wholesale and IT markets.
+The report also provides updated analyses on the developing broadband and digital media markets, including a variety of statistics and subscriber forecasts to 2021.
+In addition, the report assesses the mobile market, including a variety of financial and performance statistics on service providers.
+It reviews network developments and deployed technologies, and examines a range of mobile services including m-commerce and mobile TV.

 Companies mentioned in this report:

-T-HT, Optima Telekom, Metronet, VIPnet, B.net, Digi TV, SBB, Tele2 Croatia.
+T-Hrvatski Telekom (T-HT), Optima Telekom, Metronet, VIPnet, Tele2 Croatia, B.net, VIPNet, Digi TV, SBB, H1 Telekom.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.